louisbichard/ST-2.0/README.md

 This is the container for the playground for the basis for Angular 2.0.

-The purpose is to start stubbing out new parts of the application such as:
+# Purpose

+- Learn some typescript
+- Learn some Angular 2.0
+- Make some mistakes
+- Make a decision on whether typescript is effective or not

+# Todo's:

+- Client
-- Login / Authentication
+    - Login / Authentication [Client]
+    - Login form
+    - API running utility
-- Basic utilities
+    - Basic my tasks page
-    - API connections
+        - Tasks service
-    - Back end setup
+        - Polling mechanism (for live updates)
-- Configuring of administration suite
+    - Admin suite for defining users
+    - Permissions layers
+        - Render different UI's dependent on roles
+- Server
+    - Login / Authentication [Server]
--
+    - Server utility for Querying
+    - Server utility for DB connection

 ## How to: